Learning Trajectory-Word Alignments for Video-Language Tasks: Experiments

-\textbf{Qualitative Results.} We visualize the heat maps of the attention weights of \textbf{Base} and \textbf{TW-BERT} in Figure~\ref{fig:visualization}.
-We see that TW-BERT can implicitly form a trajectory for a given query word to avoid over-exploiting the trivial spatial contexts as in Base.
-For example, in (a), TW-BERT tracks the hand of the girl in each frame according to the query word ``practising'' while Base attends to the larger while trivial regions about the whole body of the girl.
-Moreover, in (b), the trajectory of the ball is tracked by the query ``basketball'' while Base only focuses on the ball region in the first frame.
+\textbf{Qualitative Results.} We show the heat maps of the attentions of \textbf{Base} and \textbf{TW-BERT} in Figure~\ref{fig:visualization}.
+We see that TW-BERT can select the most relevant frames according to the whole text, then it implicitly form a trajectory among these frames for a given query word to avoid over-exploiting the trivial spatial contexts as in Base.
+For example, in (a), TW-BERT first discards the 1-st and 8-th frames which is completely irrelevant to the text, then tracks the hand of the girl in each frame that it keeps according to the query word ``practising'' while Base cannot avoid impact of the irrelevant frames, and in those relevant frames, it only attends to the larger while trivial regions about the whole body of the girl.
+Moreover, in (d), TW-BERT keeps the 6-th and 7-th frames for these two frames show the dog's action more clearly.
+Then TW-BERT attends to the part where the dog is in contact with the cone according to the query word ``picks'' while Base only focuses on the body of the dog.